FC4E-CAT/fc4e-doc-pidkb/docs/pid_kb_theory/identifiers.md

 - Identifiers are typically backed by a governing Authority that ensures uniqueness and resolvability.
 - Standards & Schemes define frameworks for ensuring Identifier integrity.
 - Some Identifiers are protocol-based, requiring specific technical infrastructure for resolution (e.g., Handle System, DOI).

+## Entities Represented by Identifiers

+Identifiers can be used to resolve to and represent one or more well-defined Entities, for example Research Outputs, Researchers, Samples, and many more.
+There are numerous ontologies and vocabularies for describing the Entities that are in scope in the research landscape, and it is ongoing work to reconcile these.
+At present, we work with a subset on the basis of need, in other words if an Entity is not referenced, we do not list it.

+The source of links between Entities and Identifiers are ‘Case Studies’, which include national PID policies and strategies, desktop research, one or two published community surveys, and AI-supported research.
+These Case Studies have additional attributes, in the sense that they may recommend, mandate, or anticipate the application of an Identifier for a specific Entity, and that their application scope is either national, regional, or global.

 ## Special Cases in Identifier Management